Mashael0x/News-Classification/README.md

      2. lower the words
      3. remove punctuations
      4. remove non-alphabetic characters
-     5. stem words using
+     5. stem words
      6. join words so it doesn't save as a list in dataframe which will create problems later when transforming text and modeling it.
   ![image](https://github.com/Mashael0x/News-Classification/blob/main/text_clean_function.png)

 ## Modeling
-  I used CountVectorizer, tfidTransformer and Multinomial Naive Bayes in a pipeline and performed a grid scearch to explore best hyperparameters for my model. before choosing these 3 instances I experimented with many models such as SVM, linear SVM, SGDclassifier and knn without using grid search. they all have less accuracy score     than Multinmoial Naive Bayes, there was a choice to perform grid search on SGDclassifier and get a higher result but unfortanutly it will take many hours on my device to choose the best parameter so I stick to Multinomial Naive Bayes.
+  I used CountVectorizer, tfidTransformer and Multinomial Naive Bayes in a pipeline and performed a grid scearch to explore best parameters for my model. before choosing these 3 instances I experimented with many models such as SVM, linear SVM, SGDclassifier and knn without using grid search. they all have less accuracy score     than Multinmoial Naive Bayes, there was a choice to perform grid search on SGDclassifier and get a higher result but unfortanutly it will take many hours on my device to choose the best parameter so I stick to Multinomial Naive Bayes.

+## Results:
 classification report:

 ![image](https://github.com/Mashael0x/News-Classification/blob/main/classification_report.png)